-26-104 Temporary Signs
+26-104 Temporary Banner Signs

-All temporary signs, including building mounted banner signs shall comply with the standards provided in this section.
+All temporary building mounted banner signs shall comply with the standards provided in this section.
 A temporary sign permit shall be obtained from the Community Development Department prior to the display of a temporary sign, unless specified in section 26-104.
 The purpose of this section is to provide standards to prevent temporary signs from creating a distraction for the traveling public by limiting the proliferation of temporary signs and eliminating aesthetic blight that is detrimental to public health, safety and general welfare.

-- (a) Standards for all temporary signs.
-Temporary signs are allowed in non-residential zones subject to the following standards: - (1) A business may be granted a temporary sign permit to display on-site temporary signs for a maximum of ninety (90) days within a one (1) year period.
-This can be accrued in multiple or consecutive days up to ninety (90) days. - (2) Number of temporary signs allowed.
-The maximum number of temporary signs that may be displayed at the same time is subject to the applicable requirements of section. - (3) Sign area calculation.
-The number and area of temporary signs shall not be included in the calculation of aggregate permanent sign area allowed. - (4) Materials and maintenance.
-Temporary exterior signs shall be made of durable, weather-resistant materials. - (5) Removal of temporary signs.
-Temporary signs and their components shall be removed at the expiration of the applicable temporary sign permit. - (b) Temporary sign standards. - (1) Sign Area. - (i) Total temporary signs for a single business on a single parcel shall not exceed a total aggregate area of more than one square foot per linear foot of building frontage on a public street and shall not exceed a total aggregate area of thirty-two (32) square feet. - (ii) Individual tenants or buildings with less than twenty-four (24) lineal feet of building frontage may be allowed 24 square feet. - (iii) Individual tenants within a shopping center may be allowed a total aggregate area of one (1) square foot per lineal foot of store frontage at the main entrance and shall not exceed twenty-four (24) square feet of total sign area.

-- (iv) Only one (1) temporary sign per street frontage shall be allowed for each individual business. - (v) In no case shall a temporary sign obstruct an adjacent or permanent sign. - (vi) Temporary signs shall be placed only upon the site in which they are intended to advertise.
-Offsite temporary signs shall not be allowed.
+- (a) Standards for temporary banners.
+Temporary banner signs are allowed in non-residential zones subject to the following standards: - (1) A business may be granted a temporary banner sign permit to display on-site temporary banner signs for a maximum of ninety (90) days within a one (1) year period.
+This can be accrued in multiple or consecutive days up to ninety (90) days. - (2) Number of temporary banner signs allowed.
+The maximum number of temporary banner signs that may be displayed at the same time is subject to the applicable requirements of this section. - (3) Sign area calculation.
+The number and area of temporary banner signs shall not be included in the calculation of aggregate permanent sign area allowed. - (4) Materials and maintenance.
+Temporary exterior banner signs shall be made of durable, weather-resistant materials. - (5) Removal of temporary banner signs.
+Temporary banner signs and their components shall be removed at the expiration of the applicable temporary banner sign permit. - (b) Temporary banner sign standards. - (1) Sign Area. - (i) Total temporary banner signs for a single business on a single parcel shall not exceed a total aggregate area of more than one square foot per linear foot of building frontage on a public street and shall not exceed a total aggregate area of thirty-two (32) square feet. - (ii) Individual tenants or buildings with less than twenty-four (24) lineal feet of building frontage may be allowed 24 square feet. - (iii) Individual tenants within a shopping center may be allowed a total aggregate area of one (1) square foot per lineal foot of store frontage at the main entrance and shall not exceed twenty-four (24) square feet of total sign area. - (iv) Only one (1) temporary sign per building frontage shall be allowed for each individual business. - (v) In no case shall a temporary sign obstruct an adjacent or permanent sign. - (vi) Temporary banner signs shall be placed only upon the site in which they are intended to advertise and shall only be mounted on the building.
+Off-site temporary banner signs shall not be allowed.

-26-105 Appeals and Violations [Source: Appeals: 26-326 Violations: NEW]
+26-105 Appeals and Violations

-- (1) After denial of an application for a sign permit, the applicant may appeal that action in compliance with Article 6. - (2) Public nuisance declared by Community Development Director.
-Any sign erected or maintained contrary to the provisions of this division may be declared to be a public nuisance by the Community Development Director and proceedings for its removal may take place in compliance with the Zoning Ordinance. - (3) Public nuisance decaled by the City Council.
-The director may ask the council to declare a sign a public nuisance under the following conditions: - (a) The sign is significantly damaged either in support structure or sign face, as determined by the building official; - (b) The sign is illegible either through fading, rusting, or erosion of the sign face or through faulty or missing illumination; or - (c) The sign is unsafe for vehicles or pedestrians.
+- (a) After denial of an application for a sign permit, the applicant may appeal that action in compliance with Article VI. - (b) Public nuisance declared by community development director.
+Any sign erected or maintained contrary to the provisions of this division may be declared to be a public nuisance by the community development director and proceedings for its removal may take place in compliance with the Development Code. - (c) Public nuisance decaled by the City Council.
+The director may ask the council to declare a sign a public nuisance under the following conditions: - (1) The sign is significantly damaged either in support structure or sign face, as determined by the building official; - (2) The sign is illegible either through fading, rusting, or erosion of the sign face or through faulty or missing illumination; or - (3) The sign is unsafe for vehicles or pedestrians.

-26-106 Severability [Source: NEW]
+26-106 Severability